Going to secondary school: what to expect

 - If your primary school doesn’t run a transition program, find out what transition services and supports your child’s new high school offers.

-Involve your child in decision-making.
-For example, you could try talking together about school uniform decisions, transport to and from school, and subject choices, if they’re offered.
+Involve your child in decision-making where possible.
+For example, you could try talking together about transport options to and from school, and subject electives.

 Here are some ideas to deal with mixed feelings and worries:

 - Talk with your child about what he’s most looking forward to and what he’s worried about.
-Really listen when your child shares his feelings about secondary school.
+Really listen when your child shares his feelings and worries about secondary school.
+Reassure him that it’s normal to worry about going to secondary school.

-- Listen to your child’s worries, but also get her to look at the positive things about the move.
+- Encourage your child to look at the positive side of the move to secondary school.
 For example, you could highlight the new opportunities your child will have by talking about extracurricular activities your child could choose at the new school.

-- Talk with your child about friendship worries.
+- Talk with your child about friendships.
 For example, you could ask what your child’s friends are saying about secondary school.
 You could also talk about how your child might keep in touch with old friends and make new friends at high school.

 Here are some ideas to help with the practical side of the transition to high school:

-- Try to arrange for a parent, grandparent or other close adult to be home before and after school for the first few weeks of transition.
+- Try to arrange for a parent, grandparent or other close adult to be home before and after school for the first few weeks after your child starts secondary school.

 Find out the name of the teacher responsible for your child’s overall care, attendance and social and academic progress.
-This person might be called a home-room teacher, home-group teacher, year advisor or pastoral care teacher.
-Make personal contact with this person as early as possible to introduce yourself and ask questions.
+This person might be called a home-room teacher, year advisor or pastoral care teacher.
+Try to introduce yourself as early as possible.

 - Try to make your home as comfortable for study time as possible.
-For example, make sure your child has a quiet place to study, away from distractions such as the TV or a mobile phone.
-When the internet is necessary for study, you might want to keep an eye on the websites your child is using.
+For example, make sure your child has a quiet place to study, away from distractions like the TV or a mobile phone.

 These ideas might help with worries about getting to know people and making new friends at high school: